-Tāmaki Makaurau comes into its own in summer with plenty of opportunities to get outdoors.
+Tāmaki Makaurau is calling with plenty of opportunities to get outdoors during summer.

 Fine warmer weather means exploring the region is a great way to spend a day.